srsholmes/snapshot-env/README.md

 `build`

 This should be the build command to build your project.
-It is recommended for this to be your 'production' build step to bundle up as if you were for production.
+It is recommended for this to be your 'production' build step as if you were building for production.
 N.B.
 If you are using [Create React App](https://github.com/facebook/create-react-app) this will bundle your app with a service worker, so make sure you clear your browsers service worker in order to see changes deployed.

 `output`